Imranhossain7/Leetcode-with-Javascript/1859. Sorting the Sentence/SolutionProcess.md

 - At first the string needs to be made seperate into words,which can be done by using split() funtion.

-- Then based on the last letter/digit of each words they are sorted.
-As the last letter is their index number they are sorted as per their position.
+- reate a sort method which does sort the words by the relation between the last characters As the last letter is their index number they are sorted as per their position.C

 - Now the task is to remove the digit from last position.Here slice() is used to rempove the last component, you can also use other methods like substr().